-- (a) an enterprise; - (b) shares, stock, and other forms of equity participation in an enterprise; - (c) bonds, debentures, other debt instruments, and loans; (1) - (1) Some forms of debt, such as bonds, debentures, and long-term notes, are more likely to have the characteristics of an investment, while other forms of debt, such as claims to payment that are immediately due and result from the sale of goods or services, are less likely to have such characteristics. - (d) futures, options, and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing, and other similar contracts; - (f) intellectual property rights; - (g) licenses, authorizations, permits, and similar rights conferred pursuant to domestic law; (2) (3) and - (2) Whether a particular type of license, authorization, permit, or similar instrument (including a concession, to the extent that it has the nature of such an instrument) has the characteristics of an investment depends on such factors as the nature and extent of the rights that the holder has under the law of the Party.
+- (a) an enterprise; - (b) shares, stock, and other forms of equity participation in an enterprise; - (c) bonds, debentures, other debt instruments, and loans;1 - (d) futures, options, and other derivatives; - (e) turnkey, construction, management, production, concession, revenue-sharing, and other similar contracts: - (f) intellectual property rights; - (g) licenses, authorizations, permits, and similar rights conferred pursuant to domestic law;^{2, 3} and

+1 Some forms of debt, such as bonds, debentures, and long-term notes, are more likely to have the characteristics of an investment, while other forms of debt, such as claims to payment that are immediately due and result from the sale of goods or services, are less likely to have such characteristics.

+2 Whether a particular type of license, authorization, permit, or similar instrument (including a concession, to the extent that it has the nature of such an instrument) has the characteristics of an investment depends on such factors as the nature and extent of the rights that the holder has under the law of the Party.
 Among the licenses, authorizations, permits, and similar instruments that do not have the characteristics of an investment are those that do not create any rights protected under domestic law.
-For greater certainty, the foregoing is without prejudice to whether any asset associated with the license, authorization, permit, or similar instrument has the characteristics of an investment. - (3) The term "investment" does not include an order or judgment entered in a judicial or administrative action. - (h) other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens, and pledges. - "investment agreement" means a written agreement (4) between a national authority (5) of a Party and a covered investment or an investor of the other Party, on which the covered investment or the investor relies in establishing or acquiring a covered investment other than the written agreement itself, that grants rights to the covered investment or investor: - (a) with respect to natural resources that a national authority controls, such as for their exploration, extraction, refining, transportation, distribution, or sale; - (b) to supply services to the public on behalf of the Party, such as power generation or distribution, water treatment or distribution, or telecommunications; or
+For greater certainty, the foregoing is without prejudice to whether any asset associated with the license, authorization, permit, or similar instrument has the characteristics of an investment.

+(h) other tangible or intangible, movable or immovable property, and related property rights, such as leases, mortgages, liens, and pledges.

+"investment agreement" means a written agreement between a national authority of a Party and a covered investment or an investor of the other Party, on which the covered investment or the investor relies in establishing or acquiring a covered investment other than the written agreement itself, that grants rights to the covered investment or investor:

+- (a) with respect to natural resources that a national authority controls, such as for their exploration, extraction, refining, transportation, distribution, or sale; - (b) to supply services to the public on behalf of the Party, such as power generation or distribution, water treatment or distribution, or telecommunications; or - (c) to undertake infrastructure projects, such as the construction of roads, bridges, canals, dams, or pipelines, that are not for the exclusive or predominant use and benefit of the government.

+"investment authorization" means an authorization that the foreign investment authority of a Party grants to a covered investment or an investor of the other Party.

+"investor of a non-Party" means, with respect to a Party, an investor that attempts to make, is making, or has made an investment in the territory of that Party, that is not an investor of either Party.

+"investor of a Party" means a Party or state enterprise thereof, or a national or an enterprise of a Party, that attempts to make, is making, or has made an investment in the territory of the other Party; provided, however, that a natural person who is a dual national shall be deemed to be exclusively a national of the State of his or her dominant and effective nationality.

+3 The term "investment" does not include an order or judgment entered in a judicial or administrative action.